An anonymous benefactor sent us another little treat in the post – the latest reconstruction of this story, complete with very impressive CGI.

 Me: More’s the pity.

-Sue: Why can’t they take David Ginola with them as the new companion?
+Sue: Why don’t they pick David Ginola as the new companion?
 He’d be nice eye candy for the ladies.

-Me: You do know that the actor playing Enrico is blacked up, don’t you?
-He’ll go on to play the notorious serial killer, Donald Neilson.
-Just so you know.
+Me: You do know that the actor who’s playing Enrico is blacked up, don’t you?

-Sue: Oh second thoughts, let’s take Zoe instead.
+Sue: Oh, on second thoughts, they should probably take Zoe instead.

-When the Doctor discovers Zoe hiding in a chest inside the TARDIS, he decides to show her what she might be up against if she decides to join him on his adventures.
+The Doctor finds Zoe hiding inside his TARDIS, so he shows her what she’ll be up against if she decides to join him on his adventures.

-Sue: Oh, it’s the Daleks again.
-I knew it wouldn’t take long before we saw them again.
-I bet the kid’s were pleased.
+Sue: Oh, it’s the Daleks.
+I knew it wouldn’t be long before we saw them again.
+I bet the kids were pleased.
 Hang on a minute, haven’t we seen this before?

-Me: Yes, we have to watch The Evil of the Daleks again now.
-The repeat is woven into the very fabric of the programme, which means we really should watch it again.
+Me: Yes, it’s The Evil of the Daleks.
+The broadcast repeat is woven into the fabric of the programme, which means we really ought to watch it again.